jtescher/jtescher.github.io/_drafts/creating-a-metrics-dashboard-with-ember-and-rails-part-three.md

 [![Highcharts Demo](http://jtescher.github.io/assets/creating-a-metrics-dashboard-with-ember-and-rails-part-three/highcharts-demo.png)](http://www.highcharts.com/demo/combo/)

 There are many good options when it comes to JavaScript graphing, charting, and visualizations.
-I find [highcharts](http://www.highcharts.com/) to be a good place to get started and they are free for non-commercial uses!
+I find [highcharts](http://www.highcharts.com/) to be a good place to get started and it is free for non-commercial uses!
 If you find yourself needing more control or having a very specific requirement you can always look at projects like [d3.js](http://d3js.org/).